Did you find this article useful?

 A valuation and a mortgage lending decision are independent of each other.
 Once the lender is happy with both, they will usually make you a mortgage offer.

-If the property is given a down valuation, the mortgage lender may reduce the amount of money they are willing to lend you.
-You may also be unable to borrow at the same interest rate.
+The mortgage lender may reduce the amount of money they are willing to lend you.
+You may also not be able to borrow at the same interest rate.

 Mortgage valuation fees can vary, depending on the type of property.1 Some lenders, including HSBC, may not charge this fee on certain mortgage deals.